alinaT95/CryptoTokenJavaCard/README.md

 You can try install applet onto simulator.

 - In separate cmd instance run simulator by running _$JC_HOME$/bin/cref.bat_.
-- Use _$JC_HOME$/bin/scripgen.bat_ to generate script for applet installation onto simulator (based on cap file).
+- Use _$JC_HOME$/bin/scriptgen.bat_ to generate script for applet installation onto simulator (based on cap file).
 - Run the script in separate cmd instance using _$JC_HOME$/bin/apdutool.bat_.

 # Applet installation onto real card

-You can try to install
+If you have card supporting Java Card 3.0.4 (like we do) or older, you can install applet onto it.

-_Note:_ Older versions of JDK may cause troubles during applet compilation since we need target = 1.5.
+_Note:_ For Java Card 3.0.4 you may need exactly JDK 8 since older JDK may cause troubles during applet compilation.
+To install applet onto card we need to compile with target = 1.5, that is not supported for older JDK.
+Older target may cause fail during applet istallation onto card.

+- In _CardInstallerAndRunner_ there is an implementation of secure applets installation flow based on Global Platform 2.1.1 specification.
+You need card supporting SCP02.
+Other SCP versions are not supported yet.

+- Connect your card to PC (it could be contact or contacless card) using reader.
+Run com.mycard.AppletInstaller main function.
+It reads the card, detects if applet is installed or not.
+If it instakked already you have an option to delete it (together with related package).

+- After applet istallation you may try unit tests demonstarting basic scenarious to work with the card.